-Michelle was Inducted as an Athlete Member into The Sport Australia Hall of Fame in 2001 for her contribution to the sport of squash.
+Michelle Martin OAM was inducted into the Sport Australia Hall of Fame in 2001 as an Athlete Member for her contribution to the sport of squash.

 Martin comes from a famous family of squash players.
 Her older brothers Brett and Rodney were both top-class players, Rodney winning the men’s World Open in 1991, and Brett achieved a career-high ranking of world number two on the men’s circuit.

 Martin won her first competitive tournament in 1990, and quickly rose up the rankings until she faced world number one, legendary New Zealander Susan Devoy, in the 1992 world title final, which she lost 9-4 9-6 9-4.